michaelmiklis/loxberry-plugin-miflora/README.md

 <img src="https://raw.githubusercontent.com/michaelmiklis/loxberry-plugin-miflora/assets/plugin.png" height="600" alt="Xiaomi MiFlora Plugin"/>

 The Xiaomi MiFlora Plugin supports multiple flower sensors.
 During each execution a bluetooth scan for Xiaomi MiFlora devices is performed and each found device will be queried.

+## UDP Mode (default)

 Each received value will be send as an individual UDP packet.
 The UDP packets will have the following format:

 [Device-MAC].[Sensor-Name]=[Value]